 Active Aging: Your 60s and Beyond

 Functional fitness (your ability to perform daily activities without assistance) is the most important health marker after 60.
-Rising from a chair, climbing stairs, carrying objects, maintaining balance: these functional movements predict independence and quality of life better than any medical test.
+Rising from a chair, climbing stairs, carrying groceries in from the car, maintaining balance on a wet driveway: these functional movements predict independence and quality of life better than any cholesterol reading.
 Heart disease remains the leading cause of death for men, and exercise strengthens your heart, lowers blood pressure, and substantially reduces cardiovascular risk.
-Regular activity is also one of the most powerful tools for maintaining cognitive function, increasing blood flow to the brain and stimulating neuron growth to protect against decline.
+Regular activity is also one of the most powerful tools for maintaining cognitive function, increasing blood flow to the brain and stimulating neuron growth.

 Understanding Your Body After 60